bcss/RentACar-Contract/docs/ARCHITECTURE.md

 ## 1. APPLICATION OVERVIEW & CORE FEATURES

 ### **What KarāraOS Is**
-KarāraOS (formerly RCCMS - Rental Car Contract Management System) is a production-ready, bilingual (English/Arabic), **desktop-only** enterprise application for managing the complete rental car lifecycle.
+KarāraOS (formerly KarāraOS - Rental Car Contract Management System) is a production-ready, bilingual (English/Arabic), **desktop-only** enterprise application for managing the complete rental car lifecycle.
 It supports RTA (Roads & Transport Authority) compliance fields for UAE operations and implements a streamlined 4-state contract workflow with comprehensive audit trails, role-based access control, and extensive reporting capabilities.

 **Desktop-Only Application (as of Nov 21, 2025):**
 - Minimum width: 1024px (tablets in landscape + desktops)